brianrobles204/Music-Integration/README.md

 #### Installation through the Official Gnome website

-You can try the extension instantly through the [Gnome Extensions Page] (https://extensions.gnome.org/extension/30/music-integration/). <br/>
+You can try the extension instantly through the [Gnome Extensions Page](https://extensions.gnome.org/extension/30/music-integration/). <br/>
 Unfortunately, installing the extension this way will have the preferences option disabled by default. <br/>
 To enable, simply copy-paste the following lines in a terminal, one at a time: